-Tip: You should regularly review the XML sitemap of your WordPress site and check to make sure that only the content you've chosen to list is actually listed.
+Tip: You should regularly review the XML sitemap of your WordPress site and check to make sure that only the content you've chosen to list is listed.
 The sitemap is visible for every user.
-If, for example, content has been included here that is not (or "not yet") intended for the public, it can be accessed via the sitemap.
+If, for example, content has been included here that is not (or not yet) intended for the public, it can be accessed via the sitemap.

 You can exclude individual pages or posts from indexing with the help of SEO plugins like Yoast or Rank Math directly in the Gutenberg editor.